sKwil/ml-team3/README.md

 ## Flask Website

-We created a Flask website to deploy the finished ML model.
+We created a Flask web application to deploy the finished ML model.
+The final product was then launched and can be found with the link below.
+Statepredictor-env.eba-wgmmyi66.us-east-1.elasticbeanstalk.com